Scroll down for recommended accommodations, transportations and other trips.

 Your remaining 50% balance is due 1 week before your scheduled trip.
 You can use the link provided in the confirmation email that we have sent you when you paid for your deposit .
 Please be advised that there are only cash machines in Puerto Princesa and Coron, but not in El Nido.

 You will need to withdraw sufficient cash to travel through Palawan.
-You can pay your balance before you come to Palawan through PayPal or bank transfer to avoid bringing lots of cash.
+You need to pay your balance before you come to Palawan through PayPal or bank transfer, this will also help you avoid bringing lots of cash when you travel.

 For card security reasons PayPal can sometimes block payments if you are travelling.
 International bank transfers can take up to 5 days to appear in our account.
 Some businesses offer cash advances at a charge or 8% - 10%.
 You can change foreign currencies in El Nido and Coron (USD, GBP, EUR) but the exchange rate in Palawan is significantly lower than that of international currency sites.